haseebs/librl/README.md

 # Skeleton Codebase for RL Experiments (Hydra • Submitit • MariaDB)

 A lightweight, extensible template for running large-scale reinforcement learning (RL) experiments with structured configuration, sweep execution (local or Slurm), and automatic logging to MySQL/MariaDB.
 Notebooks are provided for result retrieval and visualization.
+This codebase was used for experiments in the ICLR 2025 paper **“q-exponential family for policy optimization.”**

 ---